 - 4 Staying Overnight in Braga

-As you meander through the serpentine-like network of Braga’s backstreets, you will find that the city’s narrow passageways open out into lively piazzas lined with opulent baroque architecture and stunning gothic churches.
+As you meander through the serpentine-like network of Braga’s backstreets, you will find that the city’s narrow passageways open out into lively piazzas.
+These charming squares are lined with opulent baroque architecture and stunning gothic churches.

 Ascend the 577 Stairs to the Bom Jesus do Monte

 The Bom Jesus do Monte is arguably Braga’s most famous tourist attraction.
 The higgledy-piggledy layout of the site’s baroque staircase is the entire reason that many people decide to venture to Braga in the first place.